 - Part B is the price breakdown of the installation, which is pre-filled by us and approved by the customer with the engineer on the day of installation.
 We will need your signature on this document.

 - Part C is the OLEV installer declaration, completed and signed by the engineer, to claim that the work was done within the eligibility criteria.
 We will also need your signature here.

 - In terms of payments, you only pay the balance owed after the grant, so you are not left out of pocket until the grant comes through.
 We will then receive the grant payment, once approved.

 Grants for EV chargers at Work

-OLEV also offers grants for EV chargers at work via the Workplace Charging Scheme.
-It offers a contribution of £500 for each chargepoint installed up to a maximum of 20 across all sites.
+OLEV also offers government grants for electric car charging points at work via the Workplace Charging Scheme.
+It offers a contribution of £500 for each chargepoint installed, up to a maximum of 20, across all sites.

 - Be a registered business, charity, or public sector organisation

-- Can declare a need for electric vehicle charging equipment or an intent to encourage uptake among their staff and/or fleet.
+- Declare a need for electric vehicle charging equipment or an intent to encourage uptake among their staff and/or fleet.

-- Has dedicated off-street parking for staff or fleets of company cars.
-You will need to supply evidence that this parking is solely for staff or fleet use via a company parking policy or photographs.
+- Have dedicated off-street parking for staff or fleets of company cars.
+You will need to supply evidence that this parking is solely for staff or fleet use, via a company parking policy or photographs.

-- Applicants must provide chargepoint use data back to OLEV to inform their future policy.
+- Be willing to provide chargepoint use data back to OLEV to inform their future policy.

 Joju are currently approved to install New Motion and eo chargepoints under the Workplace Charging Scheme.